Confirmed speakers so far include:

 Chief financial officer & chief operations officer, Hearst UK

-Claire is a qualified barrister and Chartered Accountant with many years experience as a senior board executive.
-Previous roles include: director of finance at BrightHouse, general manager and regional finance director for Staples and chief financial officer for Hobbycraft.
-Claire is a non-executive board member of Heart of London Business Alliance and is married with three children.
+Previous roles include: Director of Finance at BrightHouse, General Manager and Regional Finance Director for Staples and Chief Financial Officer for Hobbycraft.
+Claire is a non-executive Board Member of Heart of London Business Alliance and is married with three children.

-Hearst is the UK’s largest premium publisher, and is best known for iconic and market-leading magazine titles such as ELLE, Good Housekeeping, Cosmopolitan, Women’s Health, Harper’s Bazaar and Esquire among many others.
-Its award-winning content is engaged with by more than 20 million people a month across print and digital formats, and every year over a million people attend Hearst’s highly acclaimed Events such as the Country Living Fairs and Red Smart Women Week.
+Hearst is the UK’s leading premium content and experiences business, publishing 26 iconic brands including ELLE, Good Housekeeping, Cosmopolitan, Women’s Health, Harper’s Bazaar and Esquire.
+Hearst UK circulates more than five million magazines a month and its award-winning content is engaged with by more than 20 million monthly digital UK users.
+Every year over a million people attend Hearst’s highly acclaimed events such as the Country Living Fairs and Red Smart Women Week.

 At Hearst, James has led a business turnaround, culminating in a return to top-line revenue growth in 2018 after several years of decline.
-Hearst UK’s print circulation is more than 5 million magazines a month, and the business has gone from strength to strength under James’ leadership to accelerate its revenue diversification and digital development strategy, which has paid strong dividends.
+The company has gone from strength to strength under James’ leadership to accelerate its revenue diversification and digital development strategy, which has paid strong dividends.
 A relentless focus on cultural transformation has also driven strong gains in team engagement and business success.

 Partner, Bird & Bird